rolipayr15/OpenXray16-Android-Port/README.md

 </div>

 > [!WARNING]
 > This is a development preview, not a finished mobile edition.
-The engine reaches the
-> Shadow of Chernobyl main menu and starts loading a new game, but the world renderer
-> and complete gameplay path are not ready yet.

 ## What this repository is

-This fork brings the open-source OpenXRay 1.6 engine and the Shadow of Chernobyl game module to Android.
+This fork brings the open-source OpenXRay 1.6 engine to Android.
 It uses a native SDL host, Android's Storage Access Framework for user-owned game data, OpenAL Soft through OpenSL ES for audio, and a native Vulkan renderer being integrated incrementally with the original X-Ray UI and game runtime.

 The repository contains **engine source code only**.
 It does not include or download commercial S.T.A.L.K.E.R. assets.
-You must provide your own legally obtained Shadow of Chernobyl installation.
+You must provide your own legally obtained game installation.

 ## Project status